HR Software Menu Icon

 Pay and Compensation Trends for 2025

 Compensation management will continue to be a central focus as competition for talent remains strong.
 In 2024, many businesses increased basic pay as part of their strategy to remain competitive, driven by market pressures, inflation, and a tight labour market.
-This trend is expected to continue into 2025, though at a slightly moderated rate.
+This trend is expected to continue through 2025, though at a slightly moderated rate.
 Ensuring packages remain competitive will be key to attracting and retaining high-quality talent.

 Importance of Competitive Pay Structures

 Competitive salary benchmarking and regular reviews of compensation structures are essential to remaining an attractive employer in 2025.
 As inflation and cost-of-living adjustments continue to impact employees, pay remains a top factor in job satisfaction.
-In sectors such as Tourism and Retail, larger pay hikes were observed due to changes in minimum wage regulations, while some smaller businesses opted for more cautious approaches, maintaining current pay levels into the new year.
+In sectors such as tourism and retail, larger pay hikes were observed due to changes in minimum wage regulations, while some smaller businesses opted for more cautious approaches, maintaining current pay levels into the new year.

 Anticipated Pay Increases in 2025

-While pay increases are expected to continue into 2025, the pace is likely to slow slightly.
+While pay increases are expected to continue throughout 2025, the pace is likely to slow slightly.
 Most employers are planning increases, but the average forecast suggests a more modest rise than what was observed in 2024.
 Balancing competitive pay with operational cost management will be a key challenge.
 Regular reviews of employee compensation plans, along with market-based adjustments, will help maintain satisfaction and minimise turnover.

 podcast